PE and Sports Grant

 Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.

-Oliver Goldsmith School intends to use the funding to support the following areas:
+Oliver Goldsmith School is using the funding to support the following areas:

 - Support and engage the least active children in our school.